- Search The Registry

 - Street Team Youth Programs

 Warner T. McGuinn

 From Goochland County, near Richmond, Virginia, he was one of three sons of Jared and Fannie McGuinn.
-His older brother the Rev. Robert A. McGuinn was also born in Virginia and moved to Baltimore.
-A half-brother, the Rev. William M. Alexander (1852-1919), was pastor of Sharon Baptist Church in Baltimore and the first editor of the Baltimore Afro-American newspaper.
+His older brother, the Rev. Robert A. McGuinn, was also born in Virginia and moved to Baltimore.
+A half-brother, the Rev. William M. Alexander (1852-1919), was the pastor of Sharon Baptist Church in Baltimore and the first editor of the Baltimore Afro-American newspaper.

-He was educated in public schools in his native county, in Richmond, and in Baltimore.
-He graduated from Lincoln University, MO in 1884, studied law at Howard University and graduated from Yale Law in 1887.
+He was educated in public schools in his native county, Richmond and Baltimore.
+He graduated from Lincoln University, MO, in 1884, studied law at Howard University, and graduated from Yale Law in 1887.
 Noteworthy items from his Yale years include the presidency of the Law Club, a prize in oratory, and the commencement of a friendship with Mark Twain.
-The famous writer decided to finance McGuinn’s studies after meeting him and discovering that the student was working to pay his way through school.
+Twain decided to finance McGuinn’s studies after meeting him and discovering that the student was working to pay his way through school.

-He was an early supporter of women's suffrage and equated it with the struggle for civil rights for African Americans.
+He was an early supporter of women's suffrage and equated it with African Americans' struggle for civil rights.
 In a paper he read on the subject before the congregation of Bethel A.M.E.
 Church in Baltimore in 1911, he reminded his listeners that all adults, regardless of sex or color, had a right to vote and elect their representatives.
-He successfully argued the celebrated "Baltimore Segregation Case" in 1917 in federal court, which prohibited the further segregation of Blacks into special city areas.
-His wife Anna died in 1929.
-Warner McGuinn died in Philadelphia at his daughter Alma's house on July 10, 1937 and was buried at Arbutus Memorial Park.
+He successfully argued the celebrated "Baltimore Segregation Case" in 1917 in federal court, which prohibited the further segregation of blacks into special city areas.
+His wife, Anna, died in 1929.
+Warner McGuinn died in Philadelphia at his daughter Alma's house on July 10, 1937, and was buried at Arbutus Memorial Park.
 He was 73.